 How to Organize Your Kids' Room for Back to School

-With a little effort, cleaning up your kid’s room can turn into it an organized and clutter-free space.
-So, slide into the school year stress-free by following these tips to clean and organize your kids’ room for the year ahead.
+With a little effort, cleaning up your kid’s room can turn it into a tidy, organized and clutter-free learning space.
+So, slide into the school year stress-free by following these tips to clean and organize your child’s room for the semester ahead.

 Kids seem to make a mess without even trying.
 Tackle their bedroom by gathering all the materials to make it sparkly clean again.
 Invite your kids to help clean up so they'll learn what to do next time.
-Here are a few top-down ways to get your kid’s bedrooms in order for the school year ahead.
+Here are a few top-down ways to get your kid’s’ bedrooms in order for the semester ahead.

 Here’s what you’ll need: